gouniverse/vaultstore/docs/query_interface.md

 1. The query interface is designed to be immutable - each method returns a new instance of the query.
 2. When using `SetCountOnly(true)`, the `SetLimit` and `SetOffset` methods will be ignored.
 3. The default sort order is descending ("desc") if not specified.
-4. By default, deleted records are not included in the results.
-Use `SetWithDeleted(true)` to include them.
+4. By default, soft-deleted records are not included in the results.
+Use `SetSoftDeletedInclude(true)` to include them.